The Informed Investor

 Individual investors frequently succumb to natural biases that influence their investment decisions.
 Biases such as loss aversion, confirmation bias, and social conformity can lead to chasing performance, buying when stocks are at their peak, or panic selling when economic indicators turn negative or the market falls.1

 Wealth managers can serve as a counter to biases like these, providing an objective view against blind spots that may lead you astray.
 Put simply, a good wealth manager could be a buffer between you and expensive mistakes.

-More importantly, quality wealth managers should work with you at the beginning to help you develop an Investment Policy Statement that will provide discipline to your investment process.
-By removing the emotional component, you can stay on track to realize more of the possible returns by not reacting to the daily news, fear and other emotions.
+More importantly, quality wealth managers can work with you at the beginning to help you develop an Investment Policy Statement that will provide discipline to your investment process.
+By removing the emotional component, you can stay on track to realize more of the possible returns by not reacting to the daily news, fear, and other emotions.

 Overall, wealth managers often have a noticeable positive impact on their clients’ returns.
-While historical data does not guarantee future returns, and clients will not see a uniform result, two studies suggest that hiring a good, experienced wealth manager can help increase an investment portfolio’s performance.
+While historical data does not guarantee future returns, and clients will not see uniform results, two studies suggest that hiring a good, experienced wealth manager can help increase an investment portfolio’s performance.

 One Vanguard study looked at 15 years of investment history and concluded that wealth managers can have a quantifiable effect on returns.
 The study found that financial advisors may increase returns by three percent when best practices are followed.[ii]

 Another study from Russell Investments reached a similar conclusion.
 It found that a good financial advisor can potentially increase returns by 3.75%.ii